ramiyappan/Kmeans-scratch/README.md

 ## Files on the Repository

-  Image ----------------> *is a folder that contains the train, test and format of Image dataset.*
+  Image ----------------> * Folder that contains Dataset and Main Program for Clustering Hand-written digits.*

-  Iris  -----------------> *is a folder that contains the train, test and format of Iris dataset.*
+  Iris  -----------------> * Folder that contains Dataset and Main Program for Clustering Flowers.*

-  iris.py  --------> *is the code for Clustering flowers.*

-  image.py ------------------> *is the code for predicting Hand-written digits.*

   K Means Clustering Report.pdf ---------> *is the submission file for the final report.*